markhm/sharepoint-treebrowser/README.md

   5. Start the jar file with 'java -jar SharePointTreeBrowser-[release].jar'

 ## Download
-The SharePoint Tree Browser is available as executable jar via [this link](https://github.com/markhm/sharepoint-treebrowser/blob/master/binaries/SharePointTreeBrowser-20190102.jar).
+The SharePoint Tree Browser is available via [this link](https://github.com/markhm/sharepoint-treebrowser/releases/download/20190114/SharePointTreeBrowser-release-20190114.zip).

-Note that the zip archive contains a 'data' directory with an example SharePoint export and a configuration file.
+The zip archive contains the fat jar binary, as well as a 'data' directory with an example SharePoint export and a configuration file.

 ## Version history
 - 20190102 - Testing the release process and the first release (discontinued).